jebetw/TIME-SERIES/README.md

 # TIME-SERIES
-This is a time series forecastingmodel that applies Movin Aaverage, Exponential Smoothing and SARIMA
+This is a time series forecastingmodel that applies Moving Average, Exponential Smoothing and SARIMA